An individual learning plan (ILP) is submitted annually to initiate review of each resident's academic and career goals with his/her core advisor.

 PALS, ACLS, and NRP training certifications are required during residency.

-The Program offers residents the use of two commercial products as part of an integral board review curriculum: Challenger CME and NEJM Knowledge+.
-Residents are required to complete assigned modules and quizzes, based on level of training, during each year in the program.
+The Program provides residents with an annual subscription to NEJM Knowledge+ as part of an integral board review curriculum.
+Residents are required to complete rotation-based assigned quizzes during each year in the program.

 Residents take in-training exams (ITEs) in both internal medicine and pediatrics during each year of training.
 Performance on yearly ITEs serves as an assessment tool in determining knowledge deficits and developing appropriate study plans.